micheloliveira-com/ReactiveLock/README.md

 - In **distributed mode**, lock transitions are **resolved through the distributed backend** (such as Redis / Grpc), and only then is the local state updated.
 This ensures consistent coordination across all instances.

 This design enables responsive, high-performance event-driven behavior while supporting multi-instance environments through external synchronization.

+### Flow Summary

+1. Controller modifies the state (`IncrementAsync` / `DecrementAsync`).
+2. State updates are stored in TrackerStore.
+3. Async waiters are notified when the lock transitions to unblocked.
+4. In distributed mode, updates propagate to all instances via Redis or gRPC.

 ### Consistency and Usage Considerations